4. Home Gym Equipment

 The original article describes a steel frame, Olympic plate compatible sleeves, and linear bearings for smoother bar travel.
 That combination matters for beginners because stability and consistent motion make early technique practice feel more predictable.

-Why the RitFit M1 Pro Is Great for Beginners
+Why Is the RitFit M1 Pro Great for Beginners?

 Safety First Design